13. Paths Cross

 His partner, watching the other direction, turned.
 “Shit!
 What the hell is he doing here?
 Sarge is gonna shit.”

-“No shit,” Scott said, “he’s probably heading this way with the Staties right now.
+“No shit,” Scott said, “he’s probably heading this way with the Swatties right now.
 I’m gonna radio him anyway.”

 Kevin turned left onto Foster Street.